centiservice/mats3_site/_docs/B-Intro-02-mats-flow-initiation.md

 > Do not be misled by the test semantics employed here, using a synchronous coupling between the Terminator and
 > the @Test-method.
 Such a coupling is not a normal way to use Mats, and would in a multi-node setup simply not work,
 > as the reply could arrive on a different node.
+If you need the Reply "in your hand", go to the next chapter.

-It is important to understand that there will not be a connection between the initiation-point and the terminator, except for the state object.
+It is important to understand that there will not be a connection between the initiation-point and the Terminator, except for the state object.
 So, if you fire off a request in a HTTP-endpoint, the final Reply will happen on a thread of the Terminator-endpoint, without any connection back to your initiatiation.
 Crucially, the Reply might even come on a different service instance (node/replica) than you initiated the Mats Flow from!
-This is all well and good in the "new shipping of widgets arrived" scenario, where you in the terminator want to set the order status in the database to "delivered".
+This is all well and good in the "new shipping of widgets arrived" scenario, where you in the Terminator want to set the order status in the database to "delivered".
 But it will be a bit problematic when wanting to interactively communicate with the Mats fabric, e.g. from a web user interface.